BerendKemper/filestream-logger/README.md

 		<summary>
 			<code>type</code> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type">&lt;string&gt;</a> parameter is <b>required!</b>
 		</summary>
 		The <code>type</code> parameter determines the name of the sub-directory in which the <code>filestreamLogger</code> creates log files.
-Additionally the filestreamLogger's function is named after type.
+Additionally the <code>filestreamLogger</code>'s function is named after <code>type</code>.
 If the sub-directory did not exists it is created.
 	</details>
 	<details>
 		<summary>